chizmw/site-theboardingparty.com/_posts/2020/2020-04-23-jackbox-with-discord.md

 You get the easiest steps in this gaming experience:

-- make sure you have Discord installed
+- make sure you have {% include link-discord.md %} installed
-  - make sure you've been invited to the appropriate Discord server
+  - make sure you've been invited to the appropriate {% include link-discord.md %} server
   - make sure you've **joined** the server
   - join any channels as directed by the host
 - visit [jackbox.tv](https://jackbox.tv) on your web-enabled device